seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 - Liquidation probability (§3.3) assumes normality and constant volatility.
 Crypto tails are fatter and volatility clustering is unmodelled → **the true probability is higher than computed**; the figure is a LOWER BOUND.
 Measured at 7d and typical 2σ–6σ distances the same touch formula is honest and even conservative (measured/model 0.88, CI95 covers 1 on both sides); beyond the 6σ clip the far tail confirms the prior (3.5 % measured vs 0.9 % model on the long side). **Crediting the 0.88 into the calculation is REJECTED:** the CI covers 1, the understatement is explained by clustering (so the correction would break exactly in an expansion regime), and `touchProb` does not enter leverage at all — all four ceilings are distance-based.
 - The backtest reconstructs 82.5 % of the long score and 86 % of the short: market-cap rank and Binance turnover are historically unavailable, so the quality block runs on `vol_ratio` alone, through production's own missing-field path (inv.
 9).
 Both inputs move slowly across the list, so their contribution is close to a constant tilt. **`vol_ratio` itself has NO ARCHIVE ANALOGUE and therefore carries no threshold — it is reference-only in `--verify`.** Production builds it as `volume_expansion(c_data['total_volumes'])`, CoinGecko's composite turnover across every venue; the bench builds it from the archive's own Binance quote turnover.
 Two different turnover series, each divided by its own 90d median, give one scale-free ratio that is not a function of the other — so no bound derived from any price field can constrain it.
 Measured 05.09.2026: worst cell XMR **+317 %**, while `vol7` and `volatility` on the same coins sit under 3 %, and on synthetic data with identical prices and a substituted turnover series the derived bound is identically 0.000 % against a deviation of 134 %. **It is NOT `vol7 / volatility`** — that quotient is `volRegime` in the frontend, the §3.2 leverage cap, and is not a `coeffs.json` field at all.
 A TZ attaching a threshold here is attaching one to a quantity the archive cannot reproduce (inv.
 49).
 - **Backtest vs production reconciles on 30 of 30 coins — measured 13.09.2026, and the reading below it is SUPERSEDED as current state (inv.
 56).** `--verify` returned `unexplained` 0 and `coverage` 0 on 30 coins: 25 spot `clean`, five perpetuals `venue-basis`.
 Worst cells: levels ≤ 0.73 % against 2 %, `volatility` 2.30 % against 10 %, `vol7` 16.2 % against 25 %, returns ≤ 1.18 pp on spot against 1.50 / 2.00 / 3.00 pp. `--target` ran on 30 coins with none excluded, so the twelve-coin universe is retired. **The 09.09 reading below is not withdrawn — it happened — and it is no longer a description of the system**, because a phenomenon measured once is a property of that run until a second run reproduces it.
 What differs between the two is not separable here: the transport repair of TZ-39, a gap of −0.2 h against +0.8 h, and four days of market.
 The record of 09.09 follows, unaltered.
 - **[SUPERSEDED 13.09.2026] Backtest vs production reconciles on 12 of 30 coins — measured 09.09.2026, and the mechanism TZ-34 repaired is REFUTED as the cause.** 35 cells on **eighteen** coins class `unexplained`, and that class removes a SYMBOL from `--target`'s arms rather than removing the run (§3.10), so every gated mode measured twelve; the ungated modes — `--run`, `--stops`, `--res7`, `--funding` — read the whole cache and measured thirty, which is why their figures are comparable to run #16's and `--target`'s is not (§3.10a). **Every one of the 35 cells is in the return family — `r7`, `r14`, `r30`, `eff14` — and not one is a level or a volatility.** Across the 25 spot coins the levels agree to **0.47 %** worst against a 2 % bar and `volatility` to 2.4 % against 10 %, while the returns miss by up to **+5.15 pp** and the sign is POSITIVE on 24 of 25. `eff14` is not a second cause: it is `r14 / (volatility·√336)`, and on the 23 spot cells where `eff14` moved enough to divide, the ratio Δ`r14`/Δ`eff14` reproduces that coin's own `volatility·√336` to within 2 % on sixteen, 3 % on nineteen and 11 % on all twenty-three — the residual being the quotient's second term, since `volatility` itself differs by up to 2.4 %.
 So 35 cells are **one quantity at four horizons**.
 The one spot coin whose return cells are all inside their thresholds is TRX, whose returns over every window are themselves near zero; what that implies about the cause is the specification's to establish, not this map's.
 The time gap was 0.8 h, inside the 3 h window, so the returns were compared rather than skipped. **The clause that stood here — that a larger gap would have hidden this — is FALSE, measured false 12.09.2026 by TZ-40 on a three-coin world**: `reconcile()` computes `over` with no reference to `skip`, so at a 30 h gap the run prints «НЕ СВЕРЯЛОСЬ» for the return fields and classes the same cells `unexplained` in the same output, exits 1 and removes the symbols from `--target`'s arms.
-The skip reaches the printed line and `never`, never the verdict, and it is one-sided at `gap > 3` (§10).
+The skip reaches the printed line and `never`, never the verdict, and it is one-sided at `gap > 3` (§10). **Both of those are retired by TZ-44** (§3.10): the refusal now reaches the verdict and the window is two-sided.
 A systematic sign is not noise and «everything else» is not a diagnosis; the attribution is reserved as a specification (§10).
 The superseded readings are run #16 — 30 of 30, zero `unexplained` — and 08.09's three coins.
 The 20 `venue-basis` cells stand and are reference: ARB `r7` +24.8 pp and `r30` +20.5 pp, LIT `r7` +13.0 pp and `r30` +11.5 pp, XMR `r14` −3.2 pp — all perpetuals, all reference by §3.14. **The archive is no longer the limiting factor**: 31 of 31 symbols cached with nothing lost to the network, 26 spot pairs at zero tail, five perpetuals at 21 h of tail because there is no futures mirror to top up from (inv.
 64), and two interior gaps in the whole set — GRAM's 53 h at the rename joint and LIT's 17 h.
 The MKR → SKY splice was REFUSED on its own hourly extremes and SKY entered on its post-rename leg alone, which is inv.
 63 working as specified.

 ---